ElektraInitiative/libelektra/doc/help/GETMETA.md

 This command is used to print the value of a meta key.
 A meta key is information stored in a key which describes that key.

-## RETURN VALUES
+## EXIT STATUS

-This command will return the following values:
+This command will return the following values as an exit status:
 * 0:
   No errors.
 * 1: